farpat/go-url-shortener/README.md

 make install
 ```

-## Usage
+# Usage

 ```sh
 make update-certificates
 make run
 ```
-and watch the instructions
+and watch the instructions.

 If you want to debug the application with VSCode, you can use the following configuration `.vscode/launch.json`:
 ```json